MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/PreviewProductSustainability.md

 ### <a href=#name name="name">name</a>

-The non\x2dempty trade name of the product.
+The non-empty trade name of the product.
 First included in: Sustainability\\CloudforSustainabilitySharedDataModel/PreviewProductSustainability (this entity)

 #### Properties